anupam-kumar-krishnan/Namaste-React/03 Laying the foundation/Episode 03 Part 01 - Laying the foundation.md

 ## _Scripts to build our Project_
 - The commands are different for development build and production build
 - To make our life easier, we create a script that will build our project instead of writing this command again and again
+- It's a standard convention in the industry to build our scripts
 - We need to create the script in _**package.json**_